XinleiRen/interspeech2022/README.md

-"HIGH QUALITY SPEECH RESTORATION FROM DEVICE COLORATED AND REVERBERATED SPEECH" submitted to interspeech2022
+"High Quality Speech Restoration from Device Colorated and Reverberated Speech" submitted to interspeech2022